TheJoobn/CS210_InvestmentCalc_Program/README.md

 Write a function to:
  - calculate bank balances without a monthly deposit being made.
 Get feedback on how well my function works and tips on how to make it better.
-Once you are satisfied with your feedback from Sense add your function to the appropriate class as a method of that class.
  - calculate bank balances with a monthly deposit being made.
-Get feedback on how well my function works and tips on how to make it better.
-Once you are satisfied with your feedback from Sense add your function to the appropriate class as a method of that class.
  - format a table of values for display  based on which balance method was called.
 See the project documentation for details.
-Get feedback on how well my function works and tips on how to make it better.